-Students on Hollins Abroad-London program are required to have cell phones that work in the UK so that our director can reach you in an emergency.
-Therefore, phones will be provided with no rental charge to students during orientation.
-Phones will have £10 on them to start for which you will be charged.
+Students on Hollins Abroad-London program are provided with cell phones (with no rental charges) that work in the UK so that our director can reach you in an emergency.

-Students will be responsible for the cost of their calls through top-up cards and will be charged £20 should the phone be lost or returned to the director with any damage.
+However, students will be responsible for the cost of their calls through top-up cards and will be charged £20 should the phone be returned to the director with any damage.
 Cell phones are popular targets of theft so store your phone securely.

-Skype is available in the Reading Room for student use.
+Skype is available in the Hollins Library for student use.

 For those using land lines: As in other European countries, there is a charge in Britain for each call placed, whether local or long distance.
-You can buy calling cards at any newsagent.
+You can buy telephone cards at any newsagent for use in telephone booths.
 The telephone cards come in amounts of £5, £10, £20, or more and can be used for local or international calls.